 I’ve found myself in a stay-at-home rut quite a few times over the past several months.
 Sometimes I wallow in it, and sometimes I take very specific actions to help me feel unstuck.
 Listen, I think it’s totally OK to sit with your feelings and to feel a little stuck at times.
 But if you’re looking for tactics to feel more productive and a bit more positive (we could all use more positive vibes these days, right?), here are six practical steps you can take.

 Mom life is a busy life, and not many of us have extra time to spend on hobbies.
 But you still need to use some of your time to bring yourself joy.
 And trying a new hobby can do just that.
 Looking for inspiration?
 Consider doing a fun puzzle, learning to knit, experimenting with new cooking techniques, starting a windowsill garden, learning photography and/or Photoshop, or trying hand lettering.

-There are plenty of free courses and guides if you search online, or you can sign up for a more formal service that will provide trusted guidance, like The Everygirl Courses (some are now open, others will open later this fall), MasterClass, or Skillshare.
+There are plenty of free courses and guides if you search online, or you can sign up for a more formal service that will provide trusted guidance, like The Everygirl Courses (courses re-opening soon!), MasterClass, or Skillshare.